Entyvio (vedolizumab)

 - Cause a bad reaction

-Vedolizumab contains a special antibody that works to reduce the inflammatory process in the digestive tract, which can be overactive in people with IBD.1 White blood cells in a person’s body are part of the immune system’s inflammatory process, which triggers inflammation in response to problems such as infections in order to fight them off.
-The antibodies in vedolizumab target these white blood cells and block a certain protein on the surface of the cells, which then prevents them from traveling out of the blood vessels and into a person’s tissues.
+Entyvio contains a special antibody that works to reduce the inflammatory process in the digestive tract, which can be overactive in people with IBD.
+The antibodies in Entyvio target certain white blood cells and block a certain protein on the surface of the cells, which then prevents them from traveling out of the blood vessels and into a person’s tissues.1

 - Relieve their symptoms